citrix/citrix-hypervisor-ddk/docs/testing-and-certification.md

-other tests that do not require direct access to the device and/or driver within Linux and Windows guest domains is very valuable as such tests represent how the majority of load will be processed in actual XenServer installations.
+other tests that do not require direct access to the device and/or driver within Linux and Windows guest domains is very valuable as such tests represent how the majority of load will be processed in actual Citrix Hypervisor installations.

-When running tests in guest domains, ensure that you do so with the XenServer synthetic drivers installed in the guest domain.
+When running tests in guest domains, ensure that you do so with the Citrix Hypervisor synthetic drivers installed in the guest domain.
 Installation of the synthetic drivers is a manual process for some guests.
-See XenServer Help for more details.
+See Citrix Hypervisor Help for more details.

 ## Tests that require an integrated build

-One of the primary goals of the DDK is to allow partners to create, compile, and test their drivers with XenServer without requiring a “back-and-forth” of components with the XenServer engineering team.
+One of the primary goals of the DDK is to allow partners to create, compile, and test their drivers with Citrix Hypervisor without requiring a “back-and-forth” of components with the Citrix Hypervisor engineering team.

-However, some tests will only be possible after the driver RPMs and any accompanying binary RPMs have been supplied to Citrix and integrated into the XenServer product.
+However, some tests will only be possible after the driver RPMs and any accompanying binary RPMs have been supplied to Citrix and integrated into the Citrix Hypervisor product.
 Two examples are installing to, and booting from, Fibre Channel and iSCSI LUNs.

-In these cases additional coordination is required after the components have been provided to Citrix to provide a pre-release XenServer build with the integrated components for testing.
+In these cases additional coordination is required after the components have been provided to Citrix to provide a pre-release Citrix Hypervisor build with the integrated components for testing.

 ## Certification & support

 ### Drivers

-Citrix maintains a XenServer Hardware Compatibility List (HCL), found at [hcl.vmd.citrix.com](http://hcl.vmd.citrix.com).
-This lists all devices that have been tested and confirmed to function correctly with the XenServer product.
+Citrix maintains a Citrix Hypervisor Hardware Compatibility List (HCL), found at [hcl.vmd.citrix.com](http://hcl.vmd.citrix.com).
+This lists all devices that have been tested and confirmed to function correctly with the Citrix Hypervisor product.

-In order to be listed on the XenServer HCL, hardware vendors must utilize the appropriate certification kit, obtainable from
+In order to be listed on the Citrix Hypervisor HCL, hardware vendors must utilize the appropriate certification kit, obtainable from
 <http://www.citrix.com/ready/hcl>.
 The test kits contain a mix of manual
 and automated tests that are run on a host that contains the hardware to